External Ids for GPC1 Gene

 GPC1 (Glypican 1) is a Protein Coding gene.
 Diseases associated with GPC1 include biliary atresia and omodysplasia.
-Among its related pathways are Signaling by GPCR and Developmental Biology.
+Among its related pathways are Signaling by GPCR and Metabolism.
 GO annotations related to this gene include copper ion binding and fibroblast growth factor binding.
 An important paralog of this gene is GPC4.

 UniProtKB/Swiss-Prot for GPC1 Gene

 Cell surface proteoglycan that bears heparan sulfate.
 Binds, via the heparan sulfate side chains, alpha-4 (V) collagen and participates in Schwann cell myelination (By similarity).
 May act as a catalyst in increasing the rate of conversion of prion protein PRPN(C) to PRNP(Sc) via associating (via the heparan sulfate side chains) with both forms of PRPN, targeting them to lipid rafts and facilitating their interaction.
 Required for proper skeletal muscle differentiation by sequestering FGF2 in lipid rafts preventing its binding to receptors (FGFRs) and inhibiting the FGF-mediated signaling.